-If you could sum up the taste of summer in one fruit, the watermelon probably comes to mind.
+If you could sum up the taste of summer in one fruit, watermelon probably comes to mind.
 Homegrown watermelon is the perfect treat on a hot summer day.

 What is the Best Soil for Watermelon?